Djzx2010/COMP371-Project/src/README.md

 Functionality/Controls:
 - WASD to freely move around
 - Press 1, 2, 3, 4 or 5 to get control over a model
-    - WASD will then move the model around instead

 - Arrow keys moves the world's orientation
     - Press Home to reset the orientation